layersony/nutrisearch254/README.md

 + [Authors Info](#author-Info)

 ## Description
 <p>This is  a website that Provides nutritional information about the foods We eat.
-All you have to do is Enter the name of the Food and it wil provide information</p>
+All you have to do is Enter the name of the Food and it will provide information.
+One is able to save their Interested food and can delete if no longer interested</p>

 ## Installation